Gold Rush History & Native American History Field Trips

 We offer 1 or 2 day field trips for groups of 10 to 200 students.
-You’ll marvel at our California Gold Rush History / Native American Program.
+You’ll marvel at our California Gold Rush/ Native American History Program.
 We use hands on activities to cover a unique blend of topics, from the physical and human geography of California, to Native American cultures and the economic, social and political effects of the California Gold Rush.

 Students in our Gold Rush History program explore the following topics through hands-on outdoor activities: